Graduate students win award to attend the Cannexus23 conference

 - Viviane Poirier, MA candidate, Education, Université du Québec à Montréal

-- Mouhamadou Moustapha Sow, MA candidate, Education, Université de Sherbrooke
+- Mouhamadou Moustapha Sow, PhD candidate, Education, Université de Sherbrooke

 The award, presented annually to select full-time graduate students studying career counselling or career development, provides free registration to the virtual edition of Cannexus and $1,000.
 The Cannexus conference – which in 2023 is happening both virtually and in-person in Ottawa, Canada – promotes the exchange of information and explores innovative approaches in the areas of career counselling and career development.
 Student posters will be available for viewing during the virtual conference.